Flying Operations Unit

-The FOU is managed by Director of Flight Operations Mr Brian Horton, and Head of Operations Mr Malcolm Good, and staff include flight and ground instructors.
+The FOU is managed by Director of Flight Operations Mr Malcolm Good, and Head of Operations Mr Rodney Hyde, and staff include flight and ground instructors.

 The FOU is housed in two main buildings at Bankstown Airport, located at Building 570, 32 Airport Avenue; and Hangar 135, Aviation Place.